TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-displaying-data-questions-about-workbook-customization.md

     articleId="sentinel-displaying-data-questions-about-workbook-customization"
 />

-# How do I customize workbooks
+# How can you customize workbooks

-If you need help customizing your workbooks, the article [How to query logs from Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-log-search) provides information about:
+If you need help customizing your workbooks, see [How to query logs from Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-log-search) for information about:

 - [Map records](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-log-search#map-records)
 - [Sample log searches](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-log-search#sample-log-searches)